 We have an Association Newsletter, Website and FaceBook Page

-Becoming a member gives you an inexpensive way of insuring yourself from public liability claims, this via BBKA and, through BDI, your hives are insured against loss from disease for around £2.00 per year for the first three colonies.
+As a beekeeping member of our Association you are automatically a member of HBA and the British Beekeepers’ Association (BBKA), you get regular newsletters from BBKA .
+Becoming a member gives you an inexpensive way of insuring yourself from public liability claims, this via BBKA and, through BDI, your hives are insured against loss from notifiable diseases for around £2.00 per year for the first three colonies.